 In the 2018 report to the nation, the Association of Certified Fraud Examiners’ (ACFE), found that Expense Reimbursement fraud accounts for 21% of fraud in small businesses and 11% in larger ones.

-Your finance team may be continuously making efforts to detect and prevent fraud, but having an accountable plan can maximize these efforts.
+Your finance team may be continuously making efforts to detect and prevent fraud, but having an accountable plan can maximise these efforts.
 If you are a business looking to build a roadmap to success, having a coherent comprehensible policy might be just what you need.

 In this article, we will look into